Contact Burns

 In the past ten years, according to the American Burn Association (ABA), 45% of all contact burns happened to children under the age of 5.
-The top causes of contact burns for children are touching heating appliances, cooking equipment or other hot household objects.
+The top causes of thermal burns for children are touching heating appliances, cooking equipment or other hot household objects.
 A contact burn can occur if a toddler falls against a hot radiator or tries to climb on a hot, open oven door.
-Contact burns can also occur from walking barefoot on hot pavement or sand, especially on a sunny summer day.
+Thermal burns can also occur from walking barefoot on hot pavement or sand, especially on a sunny summer day.
 Contact burns can result in serious injuries.
 The temperature of the object and the amount of time a child’s skin touches the hot object play a role in the severity of the burn.

 The team at Shriners Children’s treats children from around the world with the most innovative burn care treatments available.
-Our skilled and compassionate team of surgeons, nurses, physical and occupational therapists and other care providers work together to support your child throughout their injury and recovery.
+Our skilled and compassionate team of surgeons, nurses, physical therapists and occupational therapists, and other care providers work together to support your child throughout their injury and recovery.
 They also understand how scary and devastating a burn injury can be for your family.
 Be reassured that if your child sustains a burn injury, you will have a Shriners Children's care team to guide you every step of the way.

 Shriners Children's Burn Care Accreditation